Best Universities offering graduate programs in Health and Physical Education

 Sexual Health and Education Specialization.

-This specialization prepares students to address sexual health as critical to individual, family and community wellness.
+This specialization prepares students to address sexual health and gender affirmation as critical to individual, family and community wellness.

 Within the specialization, students study sexuality as central to human development across the life course, encompassing sexual expression, gender identities and roles, sexual diversities, pleasure, intimacy, reproduction and sexual safety.
 Coursework addresses sexuality as both a source of empowerment and a site of oppression.
-Students learn evidence-based interventions that can improve sexual functioning, satisfaction and culture.
+Students learn evidence-based interventions that can bolster awareness of and resistance to social injustice, foster sexual and political self-efficacy, and shift communities toward greater appreciation for diversity, democratic processes, and universal flourishing.

-Two practice teaching courses equip students to design and implement sexuality education curricula.
-Students are also prepared to complete instructional and practice portions of certification as sexuality educators and therapists.
+One practice teaching course equips students to design sexuality education curricula.
+Students are also prepared to fulfill Core Knowledge Area requirements for certification as Sexuality Educators.

 Select from a variety of approved courses, including:.